amandinhame/tetris-reinforcement-learning/README.md

 This is a simple version of tetris, just to make it faster to train for this project.

+Please, for more information read the [report](https://github.com/amandinhame/tetris-reinforcement-learning/blob/master/report/Report.pdf) of this project!

 # Requirements

 Software and libraries: